 Tax Day, April 15th, is a dreaded day of the year for many in the United States.
 It’s the last day to file taxes without a penalty.
 Sure you can get an extension and many do but it doesn’t change the fact that everyone needs budget-friendly recipes for tax day.

 April 15 is probably every American’s least favorite day.
 Unless you’re a CPA, then it’s probably your favorite day.
-Why?
-It’s Tax Day and the day income tax returns are due.
-But this year, 2017, taxes must be filed prior to or on April 18.
+Some years, like in 2017, taxes must be filed prior to or on April 18.

-We all hope these recipes will help ease the tax day burden just a bit.
-I’d also love to hear about your go-to budget friendly dishes.
+I hope these recipes will help ease the tax day burden just a bit.
+I’d also love to hear about your go-to budget-friendly dishes.